Rule Change: Completed

 Overview

-The Australian Energy Market Commission (AEMC) has published its draft determination and draft rules to amend the national gas rules (NGR) and national energy retail rules (NERR) to create a new regulatory framework for retail customer initiated gas abolishment.
+The Australian Energy Market Commission (AEMC) has published its final determination and final rules to amend the national gas rules (NGR) and national energy retail rules (NERR) to create a new regulatory framework for retail customer initiated gas abolishment.

 View more

-The Australian Energy Market Commission (AEMC) has published its draft determination and draft rules to amend the national gas rules (NGR) and national energy retail rules (NERR) to create a new regulatory framework for retail customer initiated gas abolishment.
+The Australian Energy Market Commission (AEMC) has published its final determination and final rules to amend the national gas rules (NGR) and national energy retail rules (NERR) to create a new regulatory framework for retail customer initiated gas abolishment.

-The draft rules would require retail customers who decide to abolish their gas connection to pay cost-reflective abolishment charges.
-The draft rules would also introduce definitions and new information provision requirements in the NGR and NERR to support more informed decision making by retail customers.
+The rules require retail customers who choose to abolish their gas connection to pay cost-reflective abolishment charges.
+The rules also introduce definitions and new information provision requirements in the NGR and NERR to support more informed decision making by retail customers.

-We have made more preferable draft rules to establish a framework for retail customer initiated abolishment services
+We have made more preferable final rules to establish a framework for retail customer initiated abolishment services

-Our more preferable draft rule would provide a framework for customer initiated gas abolishment in the NGR, largely modelled on the retail customer connections framework in Part 12A of the NGR.
-This framework would require customers abolishing their gas connection to pay the prudent and efficient cost reflective charge of their abolishment.
-The framework would include:
+Our more preferable rules provide a framework for customer initiated gas abolishment in the NGR, largely modelled on the retail customer connections framework in Part 12A of the NGR.
+This framework requires customers abolishing their gas connection to pay the prudent and efficient cost reflective charge of their abolishment.
+The framework includes:

 • Outcomes-based definitions of disconnection and abolishment services